DrEmpiricism/Optimize-Offline/PreviousLog.md

 # Previous Version Log #

+## Build 3.1.2.4 (10-30-2018) ##

+- The -Build parameter has been removed.
+This was originally added to verify an image being optimized was supported; however, it is no longer required since the script automatically queries the build number from the image itself.
+- In order support additional languages, all language cabinet (.cab) file packages for the integration of Microsoft Edge 10.17763.1 into Windows 10 LTSC 2019 have been uploaded to the \Resources\MicrosoftEdge directory.
+- The script now automatically gets the default language of the Windows 10 LTSC 2019 image being optimized and applies the Microsoft Edge 10.17763.1 cabinet file packages of the same language.
+- How the verbose content is displayed has been tweaked and cleaned-up a bit, and now outputs to the console window with a single-space instead of a double-space.

 ## Build 3.1.2.3 (10-29-2018) ##

 - If an ISO file is used as the source image, and the Windows ADK is installed, the script will automatically remaster and create a new bootable Windows Installation Media ISO before it finalizes.